Blackstone Chambers London Chambers

 As well as being broad in nature, the work undertaken by members at Blackstone Chambers is “cutting edge” and “often in the newspapers”.
 This means the work is “hugely challenging” but also often pretty juicy.

-Some headline grabbing cases over the past few years include acting for the Duchess of Sussex in her copyright claim against the publishers of the Mail on Sunday and Mail Online, the immigration case involving UK teenager Shamima Begum, and representing the Rugby Football Union in relation to charges brought against Barbarian players for allegedly breaching Covid-19 rules.
+Some headline grabbing cases over the past few years include acting for Prince Harry in the security detail case, the Duchess of Sussex in her copyright claim against the publishers of the Mail on Sunday and Mail Online, the immigration case involving UK teenager Shamima Begum, and representing the Rugby Football Union in relation to charges brought against Barbarian players for allegedly breaching Covid-19 rules.
 If those aren’t blockbuster enough for you, two members acted in the copyright and contractual battle over the Star Wars franchise after a filming row broke out at a fan convention shortly before the release of Star Wars Episode VII: The Force Awakens.
 One member, Ian Mill KC, has even made his way onto the F1 Tribunal judging panel, and is one of only two UK judges.
+This year, five Blackstone barristers were involved in a case between Google and Russia, which ran all the way to the European Court of Human Rights — with fascinating issues sprawling out over YouTube monetisation, the right to a fair trial, and sanctions law.
+This had some overlap with another ECtHR landmark, Ukraine and The Netherlands v Russia, which featured no less than nine Blackstone barristers – and saw the court holding Russia accountable for widespread and flagrant abuses of human rights arising from the conflict in Ukraine.

 When it comes to work/life balance, there are mixed views, though most barristers who say their balance is off do recognise that this is “a personal decision, not a chambers decision”.
 One member offered this take: “I could have a much better work/life balance, and lots of my colleagues do.
 I have chosen not to, while I advance my career and explore my options.”
 Fresh pupils aren’t thrown straight in at the deep end, however.
 “I assumed I would be working round the clock as a pupil.
 It was not like that at all.
 On the whole, pupil supervisors try their hardest to make pupillage a 9am-6pm, Monday-Friday experience” one insider reveals.